Dieffenbachia Root Rot — Masked by the Cane Until It Is Severe

 - 2

-With gloves still on, remove the plant from its pot and rinse the roots under lukewarm water, checking the roots directly rather than trusting the cane's appearance — because the cane buffers water internally, the roots underneath can already be dark, soft, and well past saving even while the cane itself still looks firm.
+With gloves still on, remove the plant from its pot and rinse the roots gently under lukewarm water, checking the roots directly rather than trusting the cane's outward appearance — because the cane buffers water internally, the roots underneath can already be dark, soft, and well past saving even while the cane itself still looks perfectly firm.

 - 3